Oxford Historic District (Oxford, Pennsylvania)

 The Oxford Historic District is a national historic district that is located in Oxford, Chester County, Pennsylvania.

 It was added to the National Register of Historic Places in 2007.

 History and architectural features

 This district encompasses 517 contributing buildings, one contributing site, and one contributing structure that are located in the central business district and surrounding residential areas of Oxford.
 They are mostly brick residential and commercial structures that were built between 1870 and 1910 and in a variety of popular architectural styles including Queen Anne and Italianate.
 Notable non-residential buildings include the Oxford Hall, Octoraro Hotel, Oxford Station (Borough Hall), Dickey Building, Masonic Building, Fulton Bank Building (1925), Gibson's Store (c.
 1832), Orthodox Friends Meeting House, Methodist Church (1885), United Presbyterian Church (1893), and the Oxford Grain & Hay Company granary (1880).
 The Oxford Hotel is also located in the district, but is listed separately.

-It was added to the National Register of Historic Places in 2007.